 Urban mining is the practice of extracting valuable metals and materials from electronic waste.
 This seems pretty straightforward.
-In fact, if you’ve been following our blog at all or done any reading on e-waste you know that electronics are created using all kinds of precious metals.
+In fact, if you’ve been following our blog at all or have done any reading on e-waste you know that electronics are created using all kinds of precious metals.
 And they're called

 But why is this practice so important?
 Let's look at some of the facts.

-It's also reported that annual production of electronic goods worldwide requires 320 tons of gold and 7500 tons of silver.
+It's also reported that the annual production of electronic goods worldwide requires 320 tons of gold and 7,500 tons of silver.

 I’m sure right now you’re thinking that e-waste recycling and urban mining make a lot of sense.
 Well, then why are only 15-20% of the world’s electronics recycled annually and why are less than 15% of all gold and silver recovered from these electronics?